LukerCZ/digital-electronics-2/Project1/README.md

 The Digilent Pmod CLP  is a 16×2 character LCD module that uses a 8-bit parallel data interface to let system boards display up to 32 different characters out of over 200 possible options.

+LDC (liquid-crystal display) is a flat-panel display that uses the light-modulating properties of liquid crystals combined with polarizers.
+Liquid crystals do not emit light directly but instead use a backlight or reflector to produce images in color or monochrome.

 #### Picture of Digilent PmodCLP LCD module